nicolascolla/morph-browser/README.md

 * Block ads (Tor will ignore your /etc/hosts file, so [uAdblock](https://open-store.io/app/uadblock.mariogrip) is not an option).
 * Find a way to stop leaking DNS requests in the current Ubuntu Touch version.
+* Disable WebRTC.
+* Stop Tor when the app is closed.
+* Add (re-add) a search engine menu.